agda/agda2hs/docs/source/tutorials.md

 ### Compilation

-In principle, `agda2hs` has to be invoked on file-by-file basis and to define a compilation of a whole folder, additional scripting is neccesary.
-However, since `Definition` is imported in `Usage`, when compiling the latter, the former also will be compiled as a ncessary dependency.
+In principle, `agda2hs` has to be invoked on file-by-file basis and to define a compilation of a whole folder, additional scripting is necessary.
+However, since `Definition` is imported in `Usage`, when compiling the latter, the former also will be compiled as it is a dependency.
 Thus, in our example, it is only necessary to execute `agda2hs` once.

 Since the target repository is different than the source, it has to be specified as an argument.
 An example script, to be executed from the root of `example-structure` is placed in `script.sh`: